Roles of Licensed Health Professionals in State Disability Insurance

-The quality, accuracy, and timeliness of your medical certifications are important to the processing of their claim.
+The quality, accuracy, and timeliness of your medical certifications are important to the processing of their DI or PFL claim.

-The EDD reviews claims to ensure that all eligibility requirements are met; this includes verification of your physician/practitioner license which must be active and in good standing.
+The EDD reviews claims to ensure that all eligibility requirements are met; this includes verification of your health professional’s license which must be active and in good standing.

 - Licensed medical or osteopathic physician/practitioners

 - Authorized medical officer of a U.S. Government facility

 - Licensed midwife, nurse-midwife, or nurse practitioner for normal pregnancy or childbirth